timabell/schema-explorer/_posts/2019-06-10-database-tools-you-didnt-know-about.md

 	-p 1433:1433 --name mssql1 \
 	-d mcr.microsoft.com/mssql/server:2017-latest

+This isn't a tool per-se, but this is too important to not mention, especially as it's quite new and not everyone is aware of this exciting change from redmond.

 I don't know about you but one less reason to fire up the Windows VM sure does make me happy.
 Combined with dotnet core I haven't fired up Windows in months now.

 ## Cross-database